Skip to main content

 1. Run through the pre-launch checklist as a team

-2. Product lead publishes to production
+2. Product lead clicks Launch to deploy

 3. Set up analytics to track engagement